Recorded webinar

 • Combining the Attension Theta tensiometer with a high pressure chamber module to easily and quickly estimate the minimal miscibility pressure (MMP) using the VIT technique.

-Presenter - Prof. Sandro da Rocha
+Presentation by Prof. Sandro da Rocha

 Sandro da Rocha is an associate professor in Pharmaceutics and Chemical & Life Science Engineering at Virginia Commonwealth University.
 He is also serving as Director for Pharmaceutical Engineering – Pharmacy.